AnnRaaPiks/AIdeas/README.md

 If the ML training data comes from an actual teacher, this affects teachers who can sell fewer lessons to some students.
 On the other hand, teachers can now reach other students than before.
 Also, the “good spiral” from contented students will make the market grow even more just because of this.

+If the ML training data comes built into "Your Musical Instrument Tutor", then again the good spiral from contented students will make the market for music instrument lessons grow more.

 ## Data sources and AI methods

-Data for one implementation of this idea: - Your teacher records the music you are to train.
+Data for one implementation of this idea: - Your teacher may record the music you are to train.
 (One can imagine more elaborate other implementations and related data sources.
 That would complicate this idea unnecessarily for a first version of the idea.)

+- Note, though: to focus on specific techniques details, for your particular instrument, is likely the best way to get forward for at least a first version of this project.
+That is: starting from a tune and its notes - focus on merely parts of the tune, where you train for example glissando, legato, or what may be relevant for your particular instrument. - This way to "limit spectrograms" (see below) also enables an easier way to construct training data: "general examples" may be built into "Your Musical Instrument Tutor", not involving a student's actual teacher.

+Data may thus also/alternatively be recorded as "short general examples" by anyone, for example the project implementor's own network of musicians.

 AI and other techniques that may be helpful:
 -	From the recorded audio, extract the features that are relevant to us.
 That would include tone frequency/-ies, tone length/-s, and step by step more as found useful.
 “Tone pictures” – not too big, but also not too small.